 Each node registers in one or more endpoints.
 These registrations allow for the reception and processing of bundles in the context of the endpoints to which they are addressed.

 SUPPORTED TYPES OF REGISTRATION INFORMATION

-BP nodes shall support the registration information itemized in table C-3.
+BP nodes support the registration information itemized in table C-3.

 Table C-3 : Registration Information